cgoates/sweeps/README.md

 Recreating Results
 ---
-To recreate the results published in the journal article (reference to be added once it is published), follow these steps:
+To recreate the results published in the journal article "Harmonic-based sweeps need not yield volumetric parameterizations" ([10.1016/j.cad.2025.104007](https://doi.org/10.1016/j.cad.2025.104007)), follow these steps:
 Once the code is built and the tests are passing, run the following command in the build directory to generate the results for the bordered surface counterexample that is a union of two cylinders:
 ```
 src/sweep output-laplace counter2 output-critical-points